Two coincidences are a clue: Probing a GeV-scale dark QCD sector: Inputs from the two coincidences

 \subsection{Energy density coincidence}

-Start from the coincidence in energy densities.
-Resolving this coincidence requires both a comparable number density, $n_D \approx n_B$, and a similar mass scale, $m_D \approx m_B$.
-The first condition can be addressed within the framework of ADM cosmology.
-As we will discuss later, this has important implications for the mixing parameter $\epsilon$.
+We begin with the energy densities coincidence.
+Solutions to this coincidence typically require both comparable number densities, $n_D \approx n_B$, and masses, $m_D \approx m_B$.
+The first condition can be naturally addressed within the framework of ADM and its associated cosmological evolution.
+As we will discuss later, this requirement has important implications for the mixing parameter $\epsilon$.

-For comparable masses, we require the ratio $m_D/m_B$ to be greater than unity but not exceed the observed energy density ratio $\rho_D/\rho_B \approx 5$.
-This avoids unnatural fine-tuning among parameters.
-Imposing such a naturalness criterion constrains the dark matter mass to a narrow window, $m_D = 1-5$ GeV, which we adopt as the benchmark region in this analysis.
+The second condition requires the ratio $m_D/m_B$ to be of $\mathcal{O}(1)$.
+For our parameter space analysis, we restrict this ratio to be larger than unity but not exceed the observed energy density ratio, $\Omega_c / \Omega_b \approx 5$, in order to avoid introducing unnatural fine-tuning among parameters.
+The viable dark matter mass is thus confined to a narrow range, $m_D = 1$–$5~\mathrm{GeV}$, in this analysis.